fat0troll/oceanarium-docs/docs/03_User_API/01_Droplets.md

 Oceanarium::droplet(droplet_id)
 ~~~

 Returns a Droplet object with selected ID.
+Droplet is a Ruby object, which have some useful parameters.

 ~~~ruby
 # valid droplet id